 Take a virtual tour of a gallery, art museum, historical museum or other cultural space with students either synchronously or asynchronously getting them to reflect on a particular piece of art or history, responding either in person or on the discussion boards.
-As a result of COVID, cultural venues have made many of their permanent exhibits available for free.
+In recent years, many cultural venues have made some of their permanent exhibits available for free.
 If you feel you may not have time to source which exhibits are available, get your students to do a search as part of the first week of class.
 The classroom is also a community that you can leverage for ideas, resources, and support.